Learning to Read: 10 Things Parents Need to Know

 #6 Did you get enough practice reading?

-In a classroom, some children learn regardless of how they are taught, but most need the guidance of a teacher and practice with books that get gradually more difficult.
+In a classroom, some children learn regardless of how they are taught, but most kids need the instruction and guidance of a teacher.

-Other students need a lot more practice to master each step along the way.
+They need more practice to master each step along the way.
 That means they need more time.

 #7 As Dr. Seuss said, “Those who matter don’t mind, and those who mind don’t matter.”

-Unkind words are painful to hear, but it would be a major mistake to dwell on those words and repeat them to yourself.
+Unkind words are painful to hear, but it would be a major mistake to dwell on them or repeat them to yourself.

-Dr. Seuss is saying be careful who you listen to.
+Dr. Seuss tells us to be careful who we listen to.

-#9 A positive approach from teachers and parents does wonders for a struggling learner.
+#9 Parents & teachers with a positive approach do wonders for a struggling learner.

 “You knew the word yesterday, for crying out loud, why don’t you know it today?”